About Us

 SAFE Haven is successful because of individual donations

-Thanks to 8,995 gifts from compassionate animal people, SAFE Haven met our financial goals this past fiscal year.
-Additionally, we successfully managed our expenses and benefited from $427,236 of donated time from our volunteers.
-Over $45,788 of cat and dog food, paper towels, toys and litter were also donated to the cats.
+Thanks to 7,165 gifts from compassionate animal people, SAFE Haven met our financial goals this past fiscal year.
+Additionally, we successfully managed our expenses and benefited from the donated time from our volunteers as well as donations of supplies.

 The Pet Food Pantry